oscarbranson/swmeas/README.md

 ```

 This should return 2 entries, the end of which is the serial number of the sensor.
 It doesn't actually have to be the serial number - just a unique string which identifies the sensor in the list of tty entries in /dev.

+It's possible that this won't work.
+If you don't see anything the second time, try removing ``| grep usb``.
+You'll be presented with a long list of files, and you'll need to identify the one that appears / disappears when you connect / disconnect the sensor.